GekkoTheFirst/challenge-one/README.md

 I use rspec testing framework to generate a report in the terminal (that's why you need 3 terminal windows at the same time).

 There are 14 testing cases where 2 cases failing.
 It means the app has defects.
 Screenshots are made after the run.
 It can be located in _/outputs_ folder.

+List of the cases:
+it 'closes the application without crash' it 'launches the application without crash' it 'shows the activity title' it 'shows checked today`s date' it 'shows current in header' it 'shows today`s date in header' it 'shows yesterday`s date in header' it 'shows checked tomorrow`s date after selecting' it 'doesn`t shows checked date last year' it 'shows last year in header after selecting' it 'shows last year date in header after selecting' it 'doesn`t show checked date next year' it 'shows next year in header after selecting' it 'shows next year date in header after selecting'

 ### License
 Appium uses [Apache License 2.0](https://github.com/appium/appium/blob/master/LICENSE)